wheresrhys/fetch-mock/docs/_api/mock_matcher.md

         (url, {headers}) => !!headers.Authorization
       - |-
         (_, _, request) => !!request.headers.get('Authorization')
-    content: Matches if a function returns something truthy. the function will receive the `url` and `options` arguments `fetch` was called with.
+    content: Matches if a function returns something truthy.
+The function will be passed the arguments `fetch` was called with.
 If `fetch` was called with a `Request` instance, it will be passed `url` and `options` inferred from the `Request` instance.
 The original `Request` will be passed as a third argument.

 content_markdown: |-